eggdisaster/tensorflowmodel2caffemodel/README.md

 ## Prepare the model.prototxt
 If you are familiar with caffe and prepare the prototxt by yourself, please skip first step.

-1.Read caffe model from [conv3d_deepnetA_sport1m_iter_1900000](https://www.dropbox.com/s/mihrgqarchxd643/conv3d_deepnetA_sport1m_iter_1900000?dl=0).
+1. Read caffe model from [conv3d_deepnetA_sport1m_iter_1900000](https://www.dropbox.com/s/mihrgqarchxd643/conv3d_deepnetA_sport1m_iter_1900000?dl=0).
-Replace all the 'write_model' by 'read_model' in `CMakeLists.txt`.
+- Replace all the 'write_model' by 'read_model' in `CMakeLists.txt`.

-Change 'include_directories' to your Caffe path.
+- Change 'include_directories' to your Caffe path.

-run
+- run
 ```
 $ cmake .
 $ make
 $ ./read_model
 ```
+- Note:
     You can run `delete_data.py` to generate a smaller file without data.
     Here we provide a example model without data as `conv3d_deepnetA_sport1m_iter_1900000_without_data.txt`

-2.Split the prototxt to insert data in order.
+2. Split the prototxt to insert data in order. layer1_part1.prototxt

-layer1_part1.prototxt
 ```
 layers {